thorbits/thScripts/README.md

 1.  **Download the Script:** Download `ezkernel_debian.sh` from [GitHub](https://github.com/thorbits/thScripts/blob/main/ezkernel_debian.sh).
 2.  **Make the Script Executable:**
-    Open a terminal and navigate to the directory where `ezkde_debian.sh` is located.
+    Open a terminal and navigate to the directory where `ezkernel_debian.sh` is located.
 Run the following command:
     ```bash
     chmod +x ezkernel_debian.sh
     ```